catspeed-cc/sd-webui-reforge-docker/README.md

 * main: Has all the possible upstream changes from A1111, new samplers/schedulers/sd options/etc and now, comfy backend updated to stream, so this deprecated the old forge backend.
 * dev: At this point (2025-07-20), it is the same as main branch.
-* dev2 and experimental: More than unstable branches, for now same as dev.
+* dev2 and experimental: More unstable than dev, for now same as dev.
+* experimental: same as dev2 but with gradio 4.
 * main-old: Branch with old forge backend.
 Kept as backup in any case, but it won't receive updates.

 # Installing Forge/reForge